Completing the response

 The Deepwater Horizon accident triggered an extensive oil spill response

 From the beginning, BP worked under the direction of the Unified Command to fight the spill and minimize its impact on the environment and human health by containing, removing and dispersing the oil offshore, and by implementing strategies to protect the shoreline and clean up oil that came ashore.

 To help guide response and clean-up activities, the US Coast Guard’s federal on-scene coordinator commissioned several reports by the Operational Science Advisory Team, comprised of scientists representing federal agencies and BP.
-The reports are helping to define what is known scientifically about the fate of the oil and the potential impacts to human health, aquatic life, wildlife and the environment.
+The reports are helping to define what is known scientifically about the potential impacts of residual oil.